DodecaTheDev/sledgehammer-wiki/enemy.md

 # ENEMIES

-## Global Properties
+## Enemy-specific Properties

-### spawn time
-#### The point in which the enemy will spawn on the timeline in milliseconds

-### name
-#### The name of the enemy.
-Extremely useful for keeping track of nested enemies when using tech

 ### x
-#### The absolute “x” starting position of the object.
+##### The absolute “x” starting position of the object.
 Can be overridden by: Skew beam , beam , Bomb

 ### y
-#### The absolute “y” starting position of the object.
+##### The absolute “y” starting position of the object.
 Can also be overridden by the same objects as the X coordinate property

 ## Bullet
 ### A simple bullet that flies across the screen at an angle.